 Over the past couple of years, home or remote working has become the norm for office-based staff.
 For manufacturers, this means key factory floor workers are in the factory but need to interact easily with back-office employees, who are now often working remotely.

-We look at how Microsoft Teams can work for manufacturers whose employees are working in different locations.
+There are many benefits of Microsoft Teams - we look at how Teams can work for manufacturers whose employees are working in different locations.

 Digitise Manufacturing Workflows